TzuHsuanLin-127322/Comp5450Challenge1/README.md

     - Displays product cards with image thumbnail, name, and price
 ### Product Page
 This section documents the UI screens and core logic that make up the Product feature set.

-Search Bar: Real-time search that filters the product list as the user types a name.
+- **Search Bar:** Real-time search that filters the product list as the user types a name.

-Product List:
+- **Product List:**
-Each item displays a thumbnail (80×80), product name, and price Rounded thumbnail corners (8 px), image auto-cropped to fit Long names wrap automatically or show ellipsis if too long Popup Menu:
+  - Each item displays a thumbnail (80×80), product name, and price.
+  - Rounded thumbnail corners (8 px), image auto-cropped to fit.
+  - Long names wrap automatically or show ellipsis if too long.

+- **Popup Menu:**
-Edit: Opens the Edit Product page
+  - **Edit:** Opens the Edit Product page.
-Delete: Removes the selected product from the list Floating Action Button: A “＋” button at the bottom-right corner to add a new product.
+  - **Delete:** Removes the selected product from the list.

+- **Floating Action Button:** A “＋” button at the bottom-right corner to add a new product.

-Empty-State Prompt: If the list is empty, a centered “Add product” button encourages users to create their first item.
+- **Empty-State Prompt:** If the list is empty, a centered “Add product” button encourages users to create their first item.
 ### Add/Edit Product Page
-Enter product title
+- **Enter product title**
-The title is entered via a text field in the ProductFormPage.
+  - The title is entered via a text field in the `ProductFormPage`.
-Changes to the title are handled in real-time by the ProductViewModel.
+  - Changes to the title are handled in real-time by the `ProductViewModel`.
-The title is validated and synced with the Product model.
+  - The title is validated and synced with the `Product` model.

-Upload/select product image
+- **Upload/select product image**
-Users can upload or select images using the ImagePicker.
+  - Users can upload or select images using the `ImagePicker`.
-Users can add new images or remove existing ones.
+  - Users can add new images or remove existing ones.
-Images are stored as file paths and displayed in a grid.
+  - Images are stored as file paths and displayed in a grid.

-Set product price
+- **Set product price**
-Users can enter both the product price and compare price The price fields ensure valid numeric inputs.
+  - Users can enter both the product price and compare price.
+  - The price fields ensure valid numeric inputs.
 ### Order Page
-If no orders → show “Add Order” button
+- If no orders → show “Add Order” button
-If orders exist → display a list of orders with a floating action button to add new Supports selecting orders for edit/remove
+- If orders exist → display a list of orders with a floating action button to add new
+- Supports selecting orders for edit/remove
 ### Add/Edit Order Page
-Fill in customer information
+- Fill in customer information
-Select product from list
+- Select product from list
-Input final price
+- Input final price
-Select order status
+- Select order status

 ## How to Configure & Run